Dynasty-Li/Dynasty-Li.github.io/index.md

 Hello, my name is Xiang Li, a Year 3 student from the [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) in China.
 My major is Information and Computing Science (also with a bachelor's degree in Computer Science from the [University of Liverpool](https://www.liverpool.ac.uk/) in the UK).
 For more details about me, please read my website and my [CV/Resume](/papers/CV.pdf).
 My Twitter: [@XiangLi0929](https://twitter.com/XiangLi0929) and my <a href="mailto:dynasty.li@outlook.com">e-mail.</a>

+<h2 id="Publications">Updates</h2>
+<font color="red">One co-author paper is conditionally accepted by CHI 2021 with a high score! </font>I am very proud to be involved in this systematic project as part of my summer virtual internship at the Exertion Games Lab in 2020!

 <h2 id="Academic-Experience">Academic Experience</h2>

 I have been working in the [X-CHI Lab] of [Xi'an Jiaotong-Liverpool Univiersity](https://www.xjtlu.edu.cn/) as a research assistant under the supervision of the Head of our department [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/) since 2019 summer, with a focus on Virtual and Augmented Reality, Game Tech (Exergames) and Users' Interaction Experience.